Victor Wembanyama expected to miss remainder of season after blood clot diagnosis, Spurs announce

-San Antonio star Victor Wembanyama is not expected to play again this season after a blood clot condition was found in his right shoulder, a massive blow to the league and the second major health-related hit for the Spurs this season.
+San Antonio star Victor Wembanyama's season is likely over after he was diagnosed with a blood clot in his right shoulder, a condition that will sideline one of the league's brightest stars and is the second massive health-related hit for the Spurs in a matter of months.

-Athletes who are involved with contact sports are typically advised to avoid using such medication because of the heightened chance of bleeding.
+Wembanyama is beginning treatment immediately and the Spurs are working under the expectation that the 7-foot-3 center from France will fully recover, said a person with knowledge of the situation who spoke to The Associated Press on condition of anonymity because those details were not released publicly.

+It may even be possible for Wembanyama — the NBA's leading shot-blocker this season and a first-time All-Star — to play this summer for France in the European championships if he chooses, the person said.

-Wembanyama's situation comes about 3 1/2 months after Spurs coach Gregg Popovich had a stroke and was forced to take a leave from the sideline.
+Wembanyama's diagnosis comes about 3 1/2 months after Spurs coach Gregg Popovich had a stroke and was forced to take a leave from the sideline, with assistant coach Mitch Johnson serving as acting coach ever since.
+The Spurs have said Popovich's condition is improving, but there is no timetable for his return to the bench.

+“Man, it's been extremely tough, to say the least,” Paul said.
+“This organization, how they put everything into perspective.
+Obviously, the Pop situation, knowing what he means to the league and Vic, him playing his first All-Star Game ... for us, we know we've got a job to do but just like anybody we worry about our people.”

 He is averaging 24.3 points, 11 rebounds, 3.8 blocks and 3.7 assists; the only other player to finish a season averaging all that was Kareem Abdul-Jabbar in 1975-76.
 The Spurs open their post-All-Star schedule later Thursday in Austin, Texas, against the Phoenix Suns.
 Wembanyama had been listed as doubtful for that game because of illness.

-“I'm in shock,” Miami forward Kevin Love said when told of the news shortly after the Spurs announced Wembanyama's condition.
-“Absolute shock.”
+Miami Heat forward Kevin Love, who learned of Wembanyama's situation as he walked off the practice floor Thursday, said he was in “absolute shock.”

+“First of all, you pray for him.
+You hope for the best, personally and professionally," Love said.
+“He means so much to the league.
+He’s an incredible competitor and he has a runway to be the face of the league for the next 20 years.
+I can’t imagine this league without him in the short term or in the long term.
+He's that important.”

-Such cases have affected NBA players before, including now-retired Hall of Famer Chris Bosh — whose career was cut short after he was diagnosed with blood clots.
+Such cases have affected NBA players before, including now-retired Hall of Famer Chris Bosh — whose career was cut short after he was diagnosed with blood clots while playing with Miami.
+Brandon Ingram, now with the Toronto Raptors, had his 2018-19 season end early because of deep vein thrombosis when he was with the Los Angeles Lakers, and Detroit's Ausar Thompson had a clot issue that saw him miss the end of the 2023-24 season.

+The question for the Spurs' medical team to answer now surrounds why this happened to Wembanyama.

+“Any time we have upper extremity or arm blood clots, we always need to ask ourselves why they happened," said Dr. Geoffrey Barnes, an associate professor of cardiology and vascular medicine at the University of Michigan.
+"And so, looking for the cause is going to be a really important piece of this. ...
+It's really important to understand why this happened, because then that’ll dictate what the treatments are and what the long term consequences may be.”

 Some athletes have come back, sometimes better than ever, after dealing with blood clots.